 - Select mangoes that are not too ripe.
-Cutting a ripe mango will result in a mushy texutre.
+Cutting a ripe mango will result in a mushy texture.
 Choose one with a slight give.

-- Chop everything exept for the mangoes super small.
-Nobody want a large chunk of red onion or jalapeno.
+- Chop everything except for the mangoes super small.
+Nobody wants a large chunk of red onion or jalapeno.
 The mangoes should be the star of the show!

 - In season during spring and summer.
-You can find them year around in California, but they are best consumer between May-September.
+You can find them year-round in California, but they are best between May-September.

 Frequently asked questions

 Yes!
 Mango salsa tastes the best the day it's prepared.
 Transfer salsa into airtight containers and refrigerate for 2-3 days.
 Mango salsa will start to get soft and mushy the longer it sits around.

 Peel the mango with a knife or peeler.
 Cut the flesh away from the core into planks.
 Then slice and dice into medium size pieces.